Cranq-io/cranq-tutorials/prototypes/io/http/express/utils/content type middleware applicator.md

+---
+description: io/http/express/utils]
+---

 # Content type middleware applicator

-[io/http/express/utils]

 Tells the Express app identified by `app ID` to use a middleware that corresponds to the request's content type.